Applying complex gestures to a SwiftUI view

 Implementing gesture actions

-As you can see, the drag gesture has an onChanged and an onEnded event, but no onStarted.
-This means that we’ll have to use onChanged to handle both when the gesture starts and when it changes.
+The drag gesture has an onChanged and an onEnded event, but no onStarted.
+This means that we have to use onChanged to handle both when a gesture starts and when it changes.

 Let’s define two functions for trying to handle presses and releases: